-Accounting for Derivatives and Hedging Activities

-SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities requires the recognition of all derivatives as assets or liabilities in the balance sheet measured at fair value.
+Accounting for Derivatives and Hedging Activities SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities requires the recognition of all derivatives as assets or liabilities in the balance sheet measured at fair value.
 Changes in the fair values of derivatives are included in earnings unless the derivative qualifies for hedge accounting criteria.
-The changes in the fair value of derivatives qualifying for hedge accounting criteria depend on the intended
+As a result of assessing and measuring effectiveness of hedges, changes in fair values of ineffective portion of derivatives are included in earnings and to be disclosed.
+The changes in the fair value of derivatives qualifying for hedge accounting criteria depend on the intended use.